Quick start using tqec

 7. Plot the results#

-Simulation Results can be plotted with matplolib
+Simulation results can be plotted with matplolib

-using the plot_simulation_results
+using the

 .

-from tqec.simulation.plotting import plot_simulation_results
+from tqec.simulation.plotting.inset import plot_observable_as_inset

 zx_graph = block_graph.to_zx_graph()